By Phil Wahba

 Analysts have said this is turning out to be the most competitive holiday season since the recession, forcing retailers to ramp up promotions.
 The season generates 30 percent of sales and 40 percent of profits for many stores.

-Major retailers significantly ramped up the frequency of their promotions in the first part of December, according to data prepared for Reuters by Market Track, a firm that provides market research for top retailers and manufacturers.
+Major retailers significantly boosted the frequency of their promotions in the first part of December, according to data prepared for Reuters by Market Track, a firm that provides market research for top retailers and manufacturers.
+[ID: nL2N0JZ08J]

 HOLDING OUT FOR BARGAINS

-"I'm doing my shopping on a budget, which is why I'm digging through the clearance bin," said Katrina Attis, 25, as she shopped on Sunday at a J.C.
-Penney Co Inc (NYS:JCP) store in a mall in Elmhurst, New York.
+"I'm doing my shopping on a budget, which is why I'm digging through the clearance bin," said Attis, 25.

-O'Shea, who noted bigger discounts this weekend than in the corresponding weekend in 2012 as he did store checks in various cities, said the problem was particularly acute for specialty apparel retailers.
+Moody's O'Shea, who noted bigger discounts this past weekend than in the corresponding weekend in 2012 as he did store checks in various cities, said the problem was particularly acute for specialty apparel retailers.

-While electronics chains have benefited from best-selling items like Microsoft Corp's (NSQ:MSFT) Xbox One video-game console and Sony Corp's <6758.T> (NYS:SNE) rival product PlayStation 4, clothing has been a harder sell, he said.
+While electronics chains have benefited from best-selling items like Microsoft Corp's Xbox One video-game console and Sony Corp's rival PlayStation 4, clothing has been a harder sell, he said.

-No. 3 U.S. retailer Target Corp (NYS:TGT) suffered reduced customer traffic over the busiest shopping weekends of the year in the wake of a massive data breach, retail consultancy Customer Growth Partners LLC said.
+No. 3 U.S. retailer Target Corp suffered from a 5 percent reduction in customer traffic over the weekend in the wake of a massive data breach, retail consultancy Customer Growth Partners LLC said.

 Hackers stole data from up to 40 million credit and debit cards of shoppers who visited Target stores during the first three weeks of the holiday season in the second-largest such breach reported by a U.S. retailer.

 Still, some retailers seem to be faring well.
-Chad Hastings, the general manager of Town East Mall in Mesquite, Texas, said the department stores in his mall told him sales this weekend were better than expected.
-The mall is anchored by Penney, Macy's Inc (NYS:M), Dillard's Inc (NYS:DDS) and Sears (NSQ:SHLD).
+Chad Hastings, general manager of Town East Mall in Mesquite, Texas, said the department stores in his mall told him sales this weekend were better than expected.
+The mall is anchored by Penney, Macy's Inc , Dillard's Inc and Sears.

 Retailers caught a break from Mother Nature.
 Despite a winter storm that hit major Midwestern markets such as Chicago and Detroit, no event was severe enough to disrupt holiday shopping in any part of the country, said Evan Gold, a senior vice president at Planalytics, a weather consulting firm in Berwyn, Pennsylvania.